hep-mirrors/sherpa/Manual/source/manual/parameters/matrix-elements.rst

 Dipole subtraction
 ==================

+.. index:: NLO_SUBTRACTION_MODE
+.. index:: NLO_SUBTRACTION_SCHEME
+.. index:: ALPHA
+.. index:: ALPHA_FF
+.. index:: ALPHA_FI
+.. index:: ALPHA_IF
+.. index:: ALPHA_II
-.. index:: DIPOLES_ALPHA
+.. index:: KAPPA
-.. index:: DIPOLES_KAPPA
+.. index:: NF_GSPLIT
-.. index:: DIPOLES_NF_GSPLIT
+.. index:: AMIN
-.. index:: DIPOLES_AMIN
+.. index:: LIST

+There is one general switch that governs the behaviour of the Catani-Seymour subtraction :cite:`Catani1996vz` as implemented in Sherpa :cite:`Gleisberg2007md,Schonherr2017qcj`.
+`NLO_SUBTRACTION_MODE` defines which type of divergences will be subtracted (both off the virtual and real amplitudes).
+Options are:

+:option:`QCD`
+  Only QCD infrared divergences will be subtracted.
+  This is the default as most users will be familiar with this setting corresponding to the abililities of older Sherpa versions.

+:option:`QED`
+  Only QED infrared divergences will be subtracted.

+:option:`QCD+QED`
+  All Standard Model infrared divergences will be subtracted.

-This list of parameters can be used to optimize the performance when employing the Catani-Seymour dipole subtraction :cite:`Catani1996vz` as implemented in Amegic :cite:`Gleisberg2007md`.
-The dipole parameters are specified as subsettings to the ``DIPOLES`` setting, like this:
+Further, the following list of parameters can be used to optimise the performance of the dipole subtraction.
+These dipole parameters are specified as subsettings to the ``DIPOLES`` setting, like this: